gkavinesh/gkavinesh/README.md

 Solopreneur / Freelancer

-Head of Research & Development at 12BK
+Head of Development at 12BK

 Product Engineer at MetanaHQ